PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-text/+page.md

 ## `page()` & `pageIfEqual()` - Going to next page
-Use the configuration method `pageIfEqual()` to specify a `Page` the user should come to if she has entered some specific text in the component.
+Use the configuration method `pageIfEqual()` to specify a `Page` the user should come to if they have entered some specific text in the component.
 Pass the method two values:

 1. The text the user might enter
 2. The `Page` the user should come to if that text has been entered

 You can call this method multiple times.

-Use the configuration method `page()` to specify which `Page` the user should come to if she has entered a text that's not equal to any of the texts passed to `pageIfEquals()`.
+Use the configuration method `page()` to specify which `Page` the user should come to if they have entered a text that's not equal to any of the texts passed to `pageIfEquals()`.

 ::: tip Example